 - If the journal is still unresponsive or refuses your request, let them know that you will report their behavior on social media and PubPeer or to indexing and ranking services as appropriate.

-The COPE Case Library is also a great resource with abundant examples of publishing ethics situations and how they were handled.
+The COPE Case Library is a very useful resource with abundant examples of publishing ethics situations and how they were handled.
 Contact the Library for help addressing publishers acting unethically.

 Key questions to ask yourself about any conference include: